WICG/file-handling/explainer.md

 #### [registerContentHandler](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/registerContentHandler)

 Register content handler was [deprecated](https://github.com/whatwg/html/issues/630) due to the lack of two interoperable implementations and the implementation that was available [did not conform to that standard](https://github.com/whatwg/html/commit/b143dbc2d16f3473fcadee377d838070718549d3).
+This API was only available in Firefox.

 Example usage, as per MDN
 ```js